 When you come to the National Railway museum, you definitely understand why it’s considered one of the best of its kind!
 It boasts the vast collection of steam locomotives (from the very first models!), coaches and modern trains tracing every single step of technological progress that took place in British transport industry since the 19th century.

-The modern high-speed influences are also covered including the Japanese Shinkansen, bullet train, and UK’s first Hyperloop pod prototype.
+The modern high-speed influences are also covered including the Japanese Shinkansen, bullet train, and the Great Britain’s first Hyperloop pod prototype.
 The museum is set on a really big scale and consists of several halls and open areas — make sure you explore all of them!

 Glance into the past at Jorvik Viking centre